pviafore/taocp/mix/programs/1.4.4/problems/exercises.md

 16) Write a green-yellow-red-purple with three coroutines  (one input, one output, one computation)

     We won't be able to do a n < N check in these cases, See green_yellow_red_purple.mixal.

+17) We need to adapt code to pool multiple buffer algorithms.
+We will have a linked list of red buffers and a linked list of green buffers to handle multiple devices.
+See pooled_buffers.mixal

+    Now, there needs to be some analysis for this too.
+I'll be honest, I'm not seeing a huge benefit of one or the other Compared to a ringed buffer, you still are querying for a red buffer or green buffer.
+However, if you had input devices that shared a pooled buffer, that took different amount of times, you could handle them in different orders, whereas the ringed buffer probably doesn't work well with out-of-order buffers being ready.
+With a sufficiently sized number of devices sharing the pool, the more likely you will handle data being ready in any order.

+    However, this does cause issues when you are trying to block on data, but that can be done with certain flags too